Learning from observing plants in their natural habitats

 In January 2014 Elsa Pooley, one of our top botanists, ably assisted by Rosemary took a keen group of Plant School students round the Drakensberg and Lesotho region of South Africa.
 Over 400 plant species were seen and recorded.
 It was voted the best tour yet.
 Students also returned to Rome and the surrounding region in April 2014.
 In April 2015 the Plant School tours completed a very successful tour to Crete.
 See ‘ ‘News’ for a detailed description of this tour.

-There was an extremely successful tour to Crete in 2016 with a further return tour just completed in April 2017.Students are already signing up for a further tour to Crete in 2018
+There was an extremely successful tour to Crete in 2016 with a further return tour completed in April 2017.Students are already signing up for a further tour to Crete in 2018 with the dates set for Sunday 25th March to Thursday 29th March 2018